o3de/o3de.org/content/docs/userguide/asset-pipeline-images-using-resourcecompiler-image-tool.md

+description: ' Use the &resource-compiler; image tool to manually select an image processing preset in &ALYlong; and then save the settings to source control. '
+slug: asset-pipeline-images-using-resourcecompiler-image-tool
+title: Using the &resource-compiler; Image Tool
+---
 # Using the Resource Compiler Image Tool<a name="asset-pipeline-images-using-resourcecompiler-image-tool"></a>

 Before you can use the Resource Compiler image tool, you must install RC Shell Commands\.